TryItOnline/cixl/README.md

 ```

 ### Serialization
 Most values support being written to files and read back in.
-Calling ```write``` on any value will write it's serialized representation to the specified stream.
+Calling ```write``` on a value will write it's serialized representation to the specified stream.

 ```
    | now